EvanHahn/backbone-getnset/README.md

 ### RequireJS

-Include [RequireJS](http://requirejs.org) and configure it as normal, e.g.:
+You can also use [RequireJS](http://requirejs.org) and configure it as normal, e.g.:

 ```javascript
 require.config({